 As an internal medicine physician, I recommend the daily consumption of extra virgin olive oil as a core component of a healthy, low-inflammation lifestyle.

 Olive oil is not only anti-inflammatory, but it is also widely recognized as the major health-promoting factor of the Mediterranean diet.

-The health-promoting effect also is a major component of the brain healing power of my recently patented medical treatment for Methods of Reversing Autonomic Nervous System Damage also known as The Nemechek Protocol®.
+The health-promoting effect is a major component of the brain healing power of my recently patented medical treatment for Methods of Reversing Autonomic Nervous System Damage, also known as The Nemechek Protocol®.

-Olive oil contains a variety of compounds (phenols, oleic acid and Vitamin E) which lower inflammation and improve health by counteracting the toxic effects of compounds such as linoleic acid and palmitic acid.
-Linoleic acid and is a common component of pre-prepared or processed food that most people eat every day.
+Olive oil contains various compounds (phenols, oleic acid, and Vitamin E) that lower inflammation and improve health by counteracting the toxic effects of compounds such as linoleic acid and palmitic acid.
+Linoleic acid is a common component of pre-prepared or processed food that most people eat daily.

-Omega-6 competes with the omega-3 that our brains and nervous systems require to maintain their good health.
-Oleic acid is an omega-9 fatty acid that along with combined with phenols blocks, the harmful effects of omega-6 and repairs the damage already been done by omega-6 in the body.
+Omega-6 competes with the omega-3 that our brains and nervous systems require to maintain good health.
+Oleic acid is an omega-9 fatty acid that, combined with phenols, blocks the harmful effects of omega-6 and repairs the damage already done by omega-6 in the body.